gvwilson/sdxpy/src/func/index.md

 -   Programming languages can also use lazy evaluation, in which expressions are passed to functions for just-in-time evaluation.
 -   Every call to a function creates a new stack frame on the call stack.
--   When a function needs to look up variables, it looks in its own stack frame and the global frame.
+-   When a function looks up variables it checks its own stack frame and the global frame.
 -   A closure stores the variables referenced in a particular scope.
 depends:
 -   interp